The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 Your post-visit survey email

 Your feedback is important to us – if you leave your email address during your store visit, we’ll send you a short questionnaire about your experiences.
-We have three different survey questionnaires depending on whether you had an eye test appointment, a contact lens appointment or a hearing appointment.
+We have four different survey questionnaires depending on whether you had an eye test appointment, a contact lens appointment, or a hearing or EOS appointment.

 The feedback we receive ensures you have complete customer satisfaction and helps us to improve our service in the future.
 Every store receives your feedback directly and if necessary, will follow up any concerns you have commented on.

-Everyone who completes our survey and leaves their contact details will be entered into a monthly draw to win £500.
+Everyone who completes our survey and leaves their contact details will be entered into a monthly draw to win £1000.
 Your name will be included in the next draw after you have completed you survey.
-The prize is a token of thanks for all the customers who have helped us improve our service.
+The prize is a token of thanks to all the customers who have helped us improve our service.

 We don’t want to overload our customers with emails, so if you’ve completed a feedback questionnaire in the last six months, we won’t send you a duplicate one.